15 FAM 770

 (2) On the UNESCO World Heritage List;

-(3) On another country’s register equivalent to the National Register of Historic Places;
+(3) On or eligible for inclusion on another country’s register equivalent to the National Register of Historic Places;

 (4) Locally protected in a country’s historic district or architectural overlay zone; or